Learn all about New York’s sexual harassment training requirements and how your business can stay compliant.

-We’ll take a closer look below at what you need to know to get your team compliant in New York State and New York City (yes, there are some key differences in policy between the two).
+New York State’s sexual harassment training requirements aren’t even the same as New York City’s.
+We’ll take a closer look below at what you need to know to get your team compliant in both.
 Please note that this is not legal advice and, in order to not overwhelm you, there are nuances we do not address.
 So please treat this as more of an overview rather than a substitute for the actual law.

 All right, let’s get started.
 Before we get into the finer details, let’s talk about the basics:

-Employers With Any Employees Working in New York are Subject to New York’s Sexual Harassment Laws
+New York’s Sexual Harassment Laws Apply to Employers With Any Employees Working in New York

-Under New York law, the size and location of the employer is irrelevant—if you have employees working full-time, part-time, or even occasionally anywhere in the state of New York, you must comply with New York’s laws that are designed to address, resolve and prevent sexual harassment in the workplace.
+Under New York law, the size and location of the employer are irrelevant — if you have employees working full-time, part-time, or even occasionally anywhere in the state of New York, you must comply with New York’s sexual harassment training laws that are designed to address, resolve and prevent harassment in the workplace.

 The first requirement under New York State law is that every employee working in New York (full-time, part-time, exempt, non-exempt, seasonal, and temporary) must receive a sexual harassment “Notice” upon hiring and annually thereafter.
 This Notice is comprised of (1) the employer’s Sexual Harassment Policy and (2) “information presented” in the employer’s Sexual Harassment Training.
 You can use the Model Sexual Harassment Policy materials provided here by New York State, but you can also construct your own Notice with the model materials as a guide.

-The NYC laws require distribution of a “Factsheet,” which must be in both English and Spanish.
+The NYC laws require the distribution of a “Factsheet,” which must be in both English and Spanish.
 Similar to New York State, you can find Model NYC resources here.
-There are also poster requirements under both NY law and NYC law, including a NYC requirement that posters be in both English and Spanish.
+There are also poster requirements under both NY law and NYC law, including an NYC harassment training requirement that posters be in both English and Spanish.

 Upon hiring and thereafter once annually, employers must provide every employee who is doing any work in NY with training that meets state requirements for sexual harassment prevention training.